vences/code-club/README.md

 - `/a2`: accepting `GET` request
 - `/a3`: accepting all request

+As per the assignement 4, the route now use `itty-router`.

 ## Assignement 1: Respond to POST requests

 * After getting Wrangler and Github set up; we’ve seen how to access the URL  property of an incoming request and do conditional logic based on it.